abragad/wp-bsky-autoposter/readme.txt

 = 1.0.2 =
 * Reduced grace period for post updates from 60 to 10 seconds to better prevent duplicate posts
-* Improved handling of post updates vs new posts

 = 1.0.1 =
 * Fixed HTML entity decoding for special characters in post titles and excerpts
-* Improved handling of international characters

 = 1.0.0 =
 * Initial release